networkop/tkng/content/cni/weave.md

   312 43361 DROP       all  --  *      *       172.18.0.5           172.18.0.4
 ```

 One thing worth noting here is that the average RTT has almost doubled compared to the original test.
 This is because the traffic is now relayed by the control-plane node - the only node that has full connectivity to both worker nodes.
-At the dataplane, this is achieved with a special UDP-based protocol called sleeve(https://www.weave.works/docs/net/latest/concepts/router-encapsulation/).
+In the dataplane, this is achieved with a special UDP-based protocol called sleeve(https://www.weave.works/docs/net/latest/concepts/router-encapsulation/).

 The sending node (172.18.0.5) encapsulates ICMP packets for the other worker node (172.18.0.4) in a Sleeve payload and sends them to the control-plane node (172.18.0.2), which relays them on to the correct destination: